AI agent authorization is a rule problem

 | Action scope control | "What arguments are permitted?" | Argument validation, rate limits, conditions | Scope escalation | Transfer allowed, but capped at $500 |

-Most production AI agents today have authentication (API keys, OAuth tokens) but lack authorization and action scope control.
-This is equivalent to giving every employee a master key and hoping they only open doors they should.
+Production AI agents often have authentication (API keys, OAuth tokens) but lack authorization and action scope control.
+This is equivalent to handing out broad keys and assuming each actor opens only the doors it should.
 Authentication tells you who walked through the door.
 Authorization decides whether the door opens at all.

 Solved problem.
 Use short-lived tokens, rotate credentials, use SPIFFE for service-to-service identity.
 Standard practice.

 The hard problem.
-Requires policy engines, context-aware evaluation, and human-in-the-loop workflows.
+Requires policy engines, context-aware evaluation, and human review workflows.
 This is what Veto solves.

 Extension of authorization.
 Argument-level validation, rate limits, monetary caps.
 Veto handles this in the policy engine.